 Before coming to Renascent, Sunil was a front-line counsellor with Warden Woods Community Centre’s Substance Use Outreach Program.
 He was deeply touched by how often his clients would express great concern for how their addiction was affecting their family members.
-This resonated with Sunil on both a human and a personal level, members of Sunil’s family having experienced their own struggles with addiction.
+This resonated with Sunil on both a human and a personal level; members of Sunil’s family have experienced their own struggles with addiction.

 Sunil’s experience with his Warden Woods clients led him to look for an environment in which he could work with families impacted by addiction.
 His search led him to Renascent.

 Sunil did his undergraduate work and MSW at Ryerson University, as well as a Humanities degree and Bachelor of Education degree at York University.
 He has been working as an addictions counsellor for over 12 years.

 “Walking into Renascent, it literally felt like magic.
 Discovering that my own lived experience with the addicts in my life could be useful, realizing that family members had a place here where their own needs could be met, and that I would be able to hear them and help them, gave me such a feeling of comfort and peace.
 This is the place for me.”